 Pluralism vs politics of identity

 Southeast Asia’s pluralistic societies, one of the region’s strengths, are threatened by growing sectarianism and manipulation of identity politics by political leaders.
 The emergence of ideologies based on race or religion was identified as posing a central threat to the democratic process.

 While some contend that democracy comes at the expense of development and economic progress, President Yudhoyono answered that the Indonesian example demonstrates that one must not come at the expense of the other: in the long run, democracies regularly outperform autocracies economically.

 In his closing statement, former Secretary Geberal of ASEAN and former Thai Minister for Foreign Affairs Surin Pitsuwan stated that “Southeast Asia needs to re-imagine a more efficient and holistic form of democracy.
 To progress further, political processes need to include not just society’s upper 10%, but all people, including those who remain at the fringes of society today.”
 Dr Pitsuwan identified electoral integrity as “the next pragmatic step forward for the region’s progress.”

-We are currently working to capture the conference’s salient action points in a report, which will be launched in October 2017.
-We will share this with you next month.
+We are currently working to capture the conference’s salient action points in a report, which will be launched in early 2018.
+We will share this with you as soon as possible.